 There's a health-related number every person over the age of 21 should learn about themselves.
 It's a number that you can find out yourself, without any special equipment or training.
-You can get it while laying in bed and it can actually be used as a predictor of your longevity.
+You can get it while lying in bed and it can be used as a predictor of your longevity.

 Before you go to bed, put a stopwatch or watch with a second hand beside the bed.
 If you don't have either of those, make sure you can see a clock with a second hand.